cisco/OpenOSC/README.md

     CFLAGS += "-DOPENOSC_METRIC_OBJSIZE_ENABLED"

+Two OSC-watermarking methods are supported in OpenOSC:

+    #define RTD_ASM_BYTE_METHOD 1
+    #define RTD_ASM_LOC_METHOD 2

+The default method is RTD_ASM_LOC_METHOD.
+This method uses DWARF debugging info, so it requires the `-g` CFLAGS to take effect.
+And the OSC-METRICS info can be stripped via the strip command, just like other debugging info.
+The other method RTD_ASM_BYTE_METHOD directly inserts MAGIC words into the code, so it occupies code memory, and does not require `-g` CFLAGS to take effect, also OSC-METRICS info cannot be stripped.
+You can add "-DOPENOSC_METRIC_METHOD=1" to CFLAGS to force using the RTD_ASM_BYTE_METHOD.

 After building your binaries with the above CFLAGS, You can run the oscmetrics tool to collect the OSC-METRICS:

     $ tools/oscmetrics.py -bmwv -d your-dir > metrics-report.txt

+If the non-default RTD_ASM_BYTE_METHOD is used to generate OSC-METRICs info, then you need to add the `-t` option to specify the type:

+    $ tools/oscmetrics.py -bmwv -d your-dir -t byte_inline > metrics-report.txt

 It can generate a WatermarkPC decoding table as below: